Circular (Yet Sound) Proofs: Introduction

 \section{Introduction}

-In rule-based proof systems, proofs are traditionally presented as sequences of formulas, where each formula is either a hypothesis, or follows from some previous formulas in the sequence by one of the inference rules.
-Equivalently, such a proof can be represented by a directed acyclic graph, or \introduceterm{dag}, with one vertex for each formula in the sequence, and edges pointing forward from the premises to the conclusions.
-In this paper we introduce a new way of composing proofs: we allow cycles in this graph as long as every formula is derived at least as many times as it is required as a premise, and show that this structural condition is enough to guarantee soundness.
-Such proofs we call \emph{circular}.
+Logical proofs are traditionally presented as sequences of formulas where each formula is either a hypothesis, or is deduced from some previous formulas in the sequence by the means of some inference step.
+In rule-based proofs systems each inference step is achieved by instantiating one in some specific and finite set of inference rules.
+Equivalently, any such proof can be represented by a directed acyclic graph, or \introduceterm{dag}, with one vertex for each formula in the sequence, and edges pointing forward from the premises to the conclusions of each inference rule application.

+In this paper we discuss an alternative and more general way of composing proofs: we allow cycles in the graph.
+In general, and not suprisingly, unlimited circular reasoning of this type may be unsound.
+However, when every formula is derived at least as many times as it is used as a premise of an inference step, we show that soundness is guaranteed.
+Hence we appropriately call these objects with the name of \emph{circular proofs}.

-More formally, our definition is phrased in terms of \introduceterm{flow assignments}: each rule application must carry a positive integer, its \introduceterm{flow} or \introduceterm{multiplicity}, which intuitively means that in order to produce that many copies of the conclusion of the rule we must have produced at least that many copies of each of the premises first.
+More formally, our soundness requirement is phrased in terms of \introduceterm{flow assignments}: each rule application must carry a \introduceterm{flow}, a positive integer which intuitively means that in order to produce that many copies of each conclusion of the rule we must have produced at least that many copies of each premise.
 Flow assignments induce a notion of \introduceterm{balance} of a formula in the proof, which is the difference between the number of times that the formula is produced as a conclusion and the number of times that it is required as a premise.
-Given these definitions, a proof-graph will be a valid circular proof if it admits a flow assignment that satisfies the following \emph{flow-balance} condition: the only formulas of strictly negative balance are the hypotheses, and the formula that needs to be proved displays strictly positive balance.
-With this interpretation of flows, circular proofs have the appealing flavour of a network in which demands are fulfilled by the hypotheses, and flow towards the conclusions, which produce surplus.
-Accordingly, and in analogy with the theory of classical network flows, it makes no difference whether the flows are required to be integers or real numbers, and valid flow assignments can be found efficiently, when they exist, by linear programming techniques.
+Given these definitions, a proof-graph will be an actual circular proof if it admits a flow assignment that satisfies the following \emph{flow-balance} condition: the only formulas of strictly negative balance are the hypotheses, and the goal formulas display strictly positive balance.
+With this interpretation of flows, circular proofs have the appealing flavour of a network in which demands are fulfilled by the hypotheses, and flow towards the goal formulas, which produce surplus.
+Accordingly, and in analogy with the theory of classical network flows \cite{Schrijver2003Combinatorial}, it makes no difference whether the flows are required to be integers or real numbers, and valid flow assignments can be found efficiently, when they exist, by linear programming techniques.